-3. Run the ADMINISTER KEY MANAGEMENT SQL statement to set the key in the software keystore.
+3. Run the ADMINISTER KEY MANAGEMENT SQL statement to set the key in the TDE wallet.

-For example, if the keystore of the PDB is password-protected, the PDB is open, and the keystore of the PDB is open:
+For example, if the wallet of the PDB is password-protected, the PDB is open, and the wallet of the PDB is open:

 '''

-ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY keystore_password WITH BACKUP USING 'emp key backup';
+ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY keystore_password WITH BACKUP USING 'emp_key_backup'; keystore altered.

 '''